salepape/solar-system-simulation/README.md

 The execution of the program should require around 4 seconds in Release mode, and 8 seconds in Debug mode before starting.
 Enjoy!

 > [!NOTE]
-> If Avast antivirus gives you a warning that there is a threat while the simulation is starting, just ignore it: my program is safe to use :)
+> If your antivirus is flagging a threat just after running an executable from the File Explorer, just ignore it: my program is safe to use :)

 ## Controls